But most of my clients are eCommerce vendors in the B2C space (Business to Consumer).

-Technically, they won’t.
-(Sorry.)
-But just like Krabby Patties, Google Shopping campaigns also have a secret formula that makes them a lot more juicy, with results like this:
+Like Krabby Patties, Google Shopping campaigns also have a secret formula that makes them juicier, with results like this:

-The secret sauces here are SPAGs, aka “Single Product Ad Groups.”
 SPAGs are the Google Shopping equivalent of SKAGs.
-They make it easy for you to know which of your products are triggering what searches, and how much money your individual products are making.
+It’s a special sauce that makes it easy for you to know what products trigger what searches, and how much money your individual products make.

 This probably sounds familiar if you’ve run a brick-and-mortar business.
-If you own a premier restaurant like the Krusty Krab, for example, you definitely know how much each item on your menu earns and how much it costs to serve.
+If you own a premier restaurant like the Krusty Krab, for example, you definitely know how much each item on your menu earns and how much it costs to make it (your margin).

-Similarly, SPAGs are the best way to ensure your campaigns are getting relevant traffic, that you aren’t bidding more than what a product is actually worth, and that you’re focused on products that make money.
+Similarly, SPAGs are the best way to get your campaigns relevant traffic and streamline your bidding strategy.
+SPAGs make sure you don’t bid more than what a product is actually worth, and that you focus on products that make money.

-SPAGs are fairly simple.
-They’re ad groups within your Shopping campaign that only contain one product.
+In your Shopping campaign, SPAGs are ad groups that contain one product.

-But more importantly, SPAGs are a way to gain more control and coax better performance from your Shopping campaigns.
+More importantly, SPAGs are a way to gain more control and coax better performance from your shopping campaigns.

-With this approach, you can ensure your products appear in relevant searches and that the bids associated with each of your products make sense.
+With this approach, your products (in the Google Merchant Center) appear in relevant search queries and the bids associated with each of your products make sense.

 If your Shopping campaigns aren’t organized by relevant themes and profitability, this leads to a chaotic situation I call “The Mob Effect.”

-Now, you probably don’t need an Al Capone documentary, an Al Pacino movie, or even a note from Spongebob to realize that mobs aren’t exactly a good thing.
+You don’t need an Al Capone documentary, an Al Pacino movie, or even a note from Spongebob to know that mobs aren’t exactly a good thing.

-But it’s important to note that Google Shopping mobs play out in pretty much the same way as real life —you’re left with nothing but a big, expensive mess.
+But it’s important to note that Google Shopping mobs play out like real-life mobs—you’re left with a big, expensive mess.